kellerza/sunsynk/hass-addon-sunsynk-dev/DOCS.md

 - `SENSOR_PREFIX`

-  A prefix to add to all the MQTT Discovered Home Assistant Sensors (e.g. try SS)
+  A prefix to add to all the MQTT Discovered Home Assistant Sensors (e.g. try SS).

 - `PROFILES`